Léon Delafosse: Performances and compositions

 Delafosse was known for his interpretations of Chopin and Liszt.
 He often performed in the drawing room of Countess Saussine, and gave several private recitals at the Salle Érard in 1893/1894.
 In 1896 Delafosse gave a series of concerts in London with the famous Belgian violinist Eugène Ysaÿe to a mixed reception.

+Media

+Delafosse is the protagonist of the novel Charming Young Man by Eliot Schrefer.